Samsung/tizen-docs/docs/application/native/guides/compliations/watchface-complication-provider.md

-# Watchface Complication Provider
+# Watch Face Complication Provider

 The watchface complication provider application is a service application to provide complication data.
 Complication provider application provides only data.
 The watchface application decides how to display the complications.
-The complication provider application provides the complication data by using the watchface complication provider api to the watchface application.
+The complication provider application provides the complication data by using the watchface complication provider API to the watchface application.

 ## Prerequisites

 To enable your application to use the watchface complication functionality:

-1. To use the Watchface Complication API to communicate with the watchface application, this application has to request permission by adding the following privilege to the `tizen-manifest.xml` file:
+1. To use the Watch Face Complication API to communicate with the watchface application, this application has to request permission by adding the following privilege to the `tizen-manifest.xml` file:

     ```xml